CsongorLaczko/idmd/README.md

 - streamlit
 - pandas

-For specific version requirements, refer to the [requirements.txt](requirements.txt) file.
-If you are developing or contributing to the project, additional tools for code quality, formatting, linting, and testing are listed in [requirements-dev.txt](requirements-dev.txt).
+For specific version requirements, refer to the `requirements.txt` file.
+If you are developing or contributing to the project, additional tools for code quality, formatting, linting, and testing are listed in `requirements-dev.txt`.

 ---